thekimsplustwo/VanCityPropertyPulse/README.md

 ## **Project Task Requirements**

 **Minimal Requirements:**
-1. Collect and store real estate listing data.
+1. Display a list of properties.
-2. Implement user interface for searching and filtering through listings.
+2. Display property's detailed information such as price and location.
-3. Display basic property details such as price and location.
+3. Implement user interface for searching and filtering through listings.
 <br><br>

 **Standard Requirements:**